- 1 Top 5 Best 55 Inch 4K TV Compared

 Mistakes to Avoid

 Suffering from Motion Blur: You can attempt to measure whether a television will potentially suffer from motion blur by looking at the refresh rate.
 A faster refresh rate will lessen the chances of motion blur, which can cause problems with image quality when watching fast-moving programming, such as with sports.
 Look for a TV with a minimum 120Hz refresh rate to avoid blurred images moving across the screen.
 This can help with low input lag as well.
 Input lag will happen more when you are gaming.
 Some TVs have a variable refresh rate to keep things looking great.
 Higher motion handling and a low response time will keep your image moving smoothly.
+Save your best TV from blur and lag with this tip.

 Sub-par Black Levels: One area where you can gain a feel for the build quality of a particular 4K TV is through its black levels.
 A display screen that has true and deep blacks will have a better image quality than one where the blacks are murky, almost more like a dark gray.
 A cheap 4K TV likely carries that price because of inconsistent black levels.
 Because you can't really rely on numbers in the specifications like contrast level, you'll want to see the TV on display to determine black levels.